A guide to 15-minute cities: why are they so controversial?

 In Paris, Carlos Moreno’s home city, there are already 50 fifteen-minute cities in operation.
 Moreno has been working with the city’s mayor, Anne Hidalgo, on the introduction of the concept, commenting that it has become ‘the backbone for creating a new urban plan’ in the city.

-Interestingly, Paris was already well-placed to adopt this model before Moreno’s work began – as BigThink points out, an overwhelming 94% of Parisians live within five-minutes of a bakery.
+Interestingly, Paris was already well-placed to adopt this model before Moreno’s work began – as BigThink points out, an overwhelming 94% of Parisians live within five minutes of a bakery.

 2. Melbourne, Australia

-Melbourne, Australia’s fastest growing city, is incorporating this planning framework to ensure it continues to meet the needs of its communities and futureproof its services and facilities.
+Melbourne, Australia’s fastest-growing city, is incorporating this planning framework to ensure it continues to meet the needs of its communities and futureproof its services and facilities.

 This won’t be without its challenges.
-Melbourne is one of the largest cities by land area in the world, and one that has already well-established infrastructure that will need to be revamped and retrofitted.
+Melbourne is one of the largest cities by land area in the world, and one that has an already well-established infrastructure that will need to be revamped and retrofitted.

 Learn more: A guide to retrofitting (and how it could help us reach net zero)